RubenNijhuis/Portfolio22/README.md

 ## ⚒ Tools used

 - GatsbyJS <br>
+- ReactJS <br>
 - Framer motion <br>
 - ThreeJS <br>
-- React Three Fiber
+- React Three Fiber <br>
+- SCSS <br>

-## Features
+## 🦶 Features

-⚡️ Universal and component based asset handler, can take in any cms asset and output any image or video type <br>
+⚡️ Asset handler, can take in any cms asset and output any image or video type <br>
 ✨ Page transitions to give a smoother web experience <br>
 📬 Easy cms integration using an object layout file <br>
-📚 Storybook for easy component documentation <br>
 👀 Perfect SEO, due to required image alts and semantic HTML <br>
+👮‍♂️ Enforce code style guide using ESLint and Prettier <br>
 <br>
-Enough reasons to choose this as your next project
+Enough reasons to choose this as your next portfolio

 ## 🚀 Quick start